 The first requirement for entrance is the completion of an application and a written testimony of salvation.
 Married students must submit separate applications.
 The BBTI staff and sponsoring church pastor then consider the applications.
 Both husband and wife are required to take most of the classes together.
 Although some of the courses are technical and difficult, our classes are small, and we give personal, hands-on help to each student.
 With completion of our training, students gain confidence in their ability to accomplish language and culture learning assignments for any mission field.

 Since BBTI is supported by churches that share our burden for training missionaries, we are able to keep the cost to the students very low.
 Also, no staff member receives a salary from the BBTI, allowing us to be a tuition-free school.
-Students will be required to purchase some of the textbooks.
-Married students pay $300.00 per month for housing (which includes utilities), and single students pay $250.00 per month for their own house or $200.00 per month each when sharing a house.
-There is also a $40.00 per semester administration fee.
+Students will be required to purchase some textbooks.
+Married students with up to four children pay $350.00 per month for housing (which includes utilities).
+Married students with five or more children pay $400.00 per month for housing.
+Single students pay $250.00 per month for their own house or $200.00 per month each when sharing a house.
+There is also a $50.00 per semester administration fee.
 Washing machines and dryers are available to students at no charge.
 Students, with the approval of their home churches, are encouraged to continue their deputation on weekends.
 There are hundreds of churches in the Texas/Oklahoma area.

 Each house is different to fit the needs of each individual and family.
 Students are required to cook for and take care of themselves.
 We have no “dorm parents” to look after students.

 We try to have adequate furniture and appliances in all the homes.
 If you would prefer to bring and use your own things, please notify the leadership so we can properly store the furniture that you remove from the apartment.
 If there is something you need or want, please let us know and we will try to locate it.